Shylock

 What does Shylock's forced conversion mean?

-The conversion is the play's most-discussed single piece of legal violence, and its significance operates at several levels.
-At the level of plot, the conversion is a condition added to the verdict in 4.1 — first proposed by Antonio ("He presently become a Christian") and endorsed by Portia and the Duke — and Shylock is required to accept it as the price of his life.
-At the level of theology, the conversion is structurally problematic.
-Christian theology of the period regarded religious conversion as requiring genuine inward assent — a forced conversion was, on most theological readings, not a conversion at all but a piece of legal violence performed on the body of a person whose conscience could not, by the very nature of the coercion, be free.
-The play's Christian principals impose the conversion anyway.
-At the level of comedy, the conversion completes the play's redistribution of Shylock's wealth and identity to the Christian community.
-His estate is divided between the state of Venice and Antonio (who passes his half in trust to Lorenzo and Jessica); his daughter has, by the same mechanism, been formally received into the Christian community; his religious identity has been formally erased.
-The conversion is therefore the structural completion of what the elopement, the ring trick, and the legal verdict have collectively performed: the absorption of Shylock's household, fortune, and religion into the Christian Belmont economy.
-Hazlitt's 1817 reading captured the structural difficulty: the Christian court has demanded mercy from Shylock while denying it to him, and the conversion is the most exposed evidence that the "quality of mercy" speech and the verdict that follows do not, finally, embody the same principle.
-Modern productions have varied in their handling.
-Some give Shylock a moment of physical collapse on accepting the conversion; others have him deliver "I am content" with deliberate flatness, registering the verbal compliance and the inward refusal that the play's text permits.
+In terms of theology, the conversion is deeply problematic.
+Christian thinking of the period held that conversion required genuine inward assent; a forced conversion was, on most readings, no conversion at all, but violence done to the body of someone whose conscience could not be free under that pressure.
+The play's Christians impose it anyway.
+In terms of comedy, the conversion finishes off the redistribution of Shylock's wealth and identity to the Christian community: his estate is split between Venice and Antonio (who holds his half in trust for Lorenzo and Jessica), his daughter has already been taken into that community, and now his religion is formally erased.
+The conversion completes what the elopement, the ring, and the verdict began – the absorption of Shylock's household, fortune, and faith into the Christian world of Belmont.
+The court has demanded mercy from him while denying it to him, and the conversion is the clearest sign that the "quality of mercy" speech and the sentence that follows it do not run on the same principle.
+Productions handle the moment differently: some give Shylock a visible collapse as he accepts, while others have him speak "I am content" flat and empty, registering the outward compliance and the inward refusal the text leaves room for.

 Is The Merchant of Venice antisemitic?